 Using a website to showcase your work allows you to include as many projects as you like.
 The key again is to give it a good a structure and label all the work appropriately to ensure that whoever is viewing your site can be directed straight to the relevant samples.

 Don’t leave room for assumption – make sure your portfolio explains a little bit about each project, elaborating on the initial brief and the challenges, as well as your particular contribution.
 Also, remember to give credit to the agency or company that you

 were doing this work for.
 The viewer can’t make a real judgment of your abilities without having a feel of ‘before and after’, as well as what parts of the final piece you were involved in.
 It’s a careful balancing act as you don’t want this to be an essay, so try to keep it brief.
 For example, you could use bullet points with key words.

 Presenting your portfolio

-Presenting your portfolio is even more of a demonstration of your ability as a freelancer.
-At this stage it is about your work AND about you and your confidence and passion.
-You would do very well to rehearse your presentation beforehand, so you are able to articulate your thinking and approach in a concise and effective manner.
+Presenting your portfolio is even more a demonstration of your ability as a freelancer.
+At this stage it is about your work and about you, your confidence and your passion.
+We recommend you rehearse your presentation beforehand, so you are able to articulate your thinking and approach in a concise and effective manner.

-Here at Beyond The Book, we aim to make Freelance work a positive experience and success all round.
-We want you to have a successful career and hope you have found this information useful.
-Should you need more tailored and specific advice according to your circumstances, we would be more than happy to chat with you.
-Please contact us on 01789 451 510 or email@example.com.
+Here at Beyond The Book, we aim to make freelancing a positive experience and highly successful.
+We want you to have a great career and hope you have found this information useful.
+Where possible, we are more than happy to give more tailored and specific advice on portfolios.